15 Best Places to Live in Texas in 2024

 Need advice on moving to Texas?
 We've used our rental expertise and knowledge to compile our 15 best places to live in Texas (and our reasons why).

-Looking to move to Texas in 2024?
-Whether you’re headed to the Lone Star State for the first time or transferring from one Texas city to another, it’s an exciting time.
-But given the size of Texas and its diversity of cities, neighborhoods, cultures, and climates — where do you even start?
+Everything's bigger in Texas, including your big move!
+Looking to relocate to Texas in 2024?
+Whether you’re headed to the Lone Star State for the first time or moving from one Texas city to another, you'll want to get a sense of which neighborhoods, vibes, and climates work best for you.

-To make your apartment hunting process a little easier, we've compiled 15 of the best places to live in Texas across major metropolitan areas.
-From bustling and cosmopolitan cities to smaller towns brimming with old-time charm.
-Read on to see what the different areas of Texas have to offer.
+To make your apartment hunting a little easier, we've put together a list of 15 best places to live in Texas.
+From bustling, world-class cities to small towns brimming with old-time charm.
+Read on to see what the different areas of Texas have to offer you.

 Best Places to Live in Texas